Welcome to the Transportation Department

 Afternoon Bus Loading Junior High School and High School Bus Lot

 Students should never walk between or behind buses in the bus lot.
-Students should walk around the buses at the south end of the bus lot if they need to get to a bus on the opposite side of the lot.
-Once the lead bus honks, buses are going to start moving and students must immediately move out of the lot and onto the sidewalk.
+Students should walk around the buses at the south end or north end of the bus lot if they need to get to a bus on the opposite side of the lot.
+Once the lead bus honks, bus doors are closed and the buses are going to start moving and students must immediately move out of the lot and onto the sidewalk.
 All students should be on the bus by the time the horn honks.

 Student Crossing Procedures

-Please review these important safety procedures with your children, and remind them often of the importance.
-Everyone needs to know that not all vehicles stop, as required by law, for the flashing red lights on the school bus.
+Please review these important safety procedures with your children, and remind them often of their importance.
+Everyone needs to know that not all vehicles stop, as required by law, for the flashing red lights on a school bus.

 When crossing the street to board the bus:

-- Look at the bus driver for the signal to safely cross.
+- Look at the driver for the signal to safely cross.

 - Bus drivers will display a hand signal to indicate when it is safe to cross the road.
 If it is dark, drivers may turn on an inside light to be seen easier.